-While these technologies often dominate headlines, however, software-defined networking (SD-WAN) is the unsung hero in the background enabling and consuming all these technologies.
+While these technologies often dominate headlines, however, managed SD-WAN services are the unsung hero in the background enabling and consuming all these technologies.
 In much the same way virtualization has fundamentally changed the data center for cloud computing, SD-WAN is the backbone of digital transformation.
 It’s playing an indispensable role in transforming and securing corporate networks.

 As someone who’s overseen thousands of SD-WAN deployments and is currently working with a leading fintech company to connect their banking clients across the globe, I can tell you that a proper SD-WAN deployment can empower any number of business operations in innovative ways and give companies the tools to navigate extraordinary circumstances.
 If you pull back the curtain on any successful digital transformation, chances are you’ll find an SD-WAN element in play.
 And with the mass proliferation of IoT-enabled devices in combination with 5G on the horizon and edge computing all the rage, SD-WAN deployment is only set to accelerate.
 I expect to see an explosion of SD-WAN deployments in the future.